 - Ear of Dionysius, a limestone cave famous for its unique acoustics;

-- Roman Amphitheatre, one of the best preserved archaeological sites, where gladiators once battled.
+- Roman Amphitheatre, one of the top Roman ruins in Europe, where gladiators once battled.

 Though you can visit on foot, we recommend renting bikes and biking over to the park or taking a tour.